-Likewise, high lectin veggies and fruits can be made less irritating to the body by the removal of their skins and/or seeds.
-If you were wondering how to remove lectins from tomatoes, for example, simply take out the seeds and de-skin the tomato, a practice which the Italians have done for centuries.
+Likewise, high-lectin veggies and fruits can be made less irritating to the body by the removal of their skins and/or seeds.
+If you were wondering how to remove lectins from tomatoes, for example, simply take out the seeds and de-skin the tomato, a practice that the Italians have done for centuries.

 Lectins Are a Plant’s Defense Mechanism

 Now that you know a bit more about the correlation between lectin consumption and inflammation, it’s also important to understand how they’re produced and why they’re so harmful.

 Essentially, plants use lectins as protection against predators.
 In fact, they are one of the most researched plant storage proteins, since many health problems such as autoimmune diseases, inflammatory bowel disease (IBD), and chronic kidney failure have been linked to them.
 As a result, there is still much to learn about how these proteins affect human health long-term.

 For instance, humans do not produce or possess the enzymes needed to block or break down lectins.
 Hence, they can’t completely digest the foods containing them, which can lead to a wide range of negative health effects.